-Meteor Shower: How can you see the Quadrantids? - CBBC Newsround
+Quadrantid meteor shower 2023: When is it?
+How can I see it? - CBBC Newsround

 This asteroid is thought to have once been a comet, which has now shed all of its ice and other debris and is just a big lump of solid rock.

-This asteroid takes about five and a half years to orbit the sun.
+This asteroid takes about five-and-a-half-years to orbit the sun.

-When the Earth's orbit hits that trail of space debirs rubble from 2003 EH1, the dust is knocked out of place and falls into the atmosphere, burning up and creating streaks of light.
+When the Earth's orbit hits that trail of space debris rubble from 2003 EH1, the dust is knocked out of place and falls into the atmosphere, burning up and creating streaks of light.

 The shooting stars travel at 41km per second.